coveooss/gotemplate/README.md

 Function name | Argument(s() |Description
 --- | --- | ---
 alias | name, function, source, args ... | Defines an alias (go template function) using the function (`exec`, `run`, `include`, `template`).
-Executed in the context of the caller. bool | string | Convert the `string` into boolean value (`string` must be `True`, `true`, `TRUE`, `1` or `False`, `false`, `FALSE`, `0`). center | string, width int | Returns a string with both left and right padding to ensure that the string is centered. concat | objects ... | Returns the concatenation (without separator) of the string representation of objects.
+Executed in the context of the caller. array | arg | Ensure that the supplied argument is an array (if it is already an array/slice, there is no change, if not, the interface is replaced by []interface{} with a single value). bool | string | Convert the `string` into boolean value (`string` must be `True`, `true`, `TRUE`, `1` or `False`, `false`, `FALSE`, `0`). center | string, width int | Returns a string with both left and right padding to ensure that the string is centered. concat | objects ... | Returns the concatenation (without separator) of the string representation of objects.